timoh6/TCrypto/README.markdown

 that a fresh and random key will be used for each encryption operation.
 The key setup compined with (truncated) SHA512 hashing ensures (currently known) related-key attacks does not apply against AES-256 (McryptAes256Cbc).

+If your system supports OpenSSL, use OpenSSL based encryption (OpenSslAes128Cbc or OpenSslAes256Cbc).

 Plugins